ifad/octoflow/docs/README.txt

 - create a folder readable and writable by the user that will be used from Octoflow, in a path of choice
 - copy inside this folder:
   - the templates folder
-  - the octoflow.yaml global configuration file (or generate one yourself but put in this directory)
+  - the octoflow.yaml global configuration file (or generate one yourself but put it in this directory)
 - inside the same directory create the following folders:
   - confs
   - collector, inside the confs folder